Homemade Marzipan

 marzipan.jpg

 You may have seen almond paste sold in stores, and although almond paste and marzipan are made from the same ingredients, they are not usually equal.
 This depends on what part of the world you call home.
 In many European countries the terms marzipan and almond paste are interchangeable, in other parts, such as the US, they are different products.
-If they are different, for example in the US, marzipan is smoother, sweeter, made with egg whites and sometimes rose water, whereas almond pasted is less sweet and has a coarser texture.
+If they are different, as in the US, marzipan is smoother, sweeter, made with egg whites and sometimes rose water, whereas almond pasted is less sweet and has a coarser texture.
 When I first started dabbling in marzipan, I used almond paste as a base to make marzipan, but now I prefer to make it from scratch.

 It's so simple, as you can see for yourself!